p-lambda/wilds/README.md

 python download_datasets.py --root_dir data
 ```

 This will download all datasets to the specified `data` folder.
-You can also pass in the `--datasets` argument to only download specified datasets.
+You can also use the `--datasets` argument to download particular datasets.

 These are the sizes of each of our datasets, as well as their approximate time taken to train and evaluate the default model for a single run using a NVIDIA V100 GPU.